-Then FN 509 is a polymer pistol with a weight around 26 ounces and a length measuring 7.4 inches.
-It features a fixed 3-dot sight system with combat-style sights and a capacity of 17 rounds (or 10 round mags available for states that require that).
+The FN 509 is a polymer pistol with a weight of around 26 ounces and a length measuring 7.4 inches.
+It features a fixed 3-dot sight system with combat-style sights and a capacity of 17 rounds (or 10-round mags available for states that require that).
 The trigger pull comes in around 5.5 to 7.7 pounds and it feels smooth while shooting.
-The FN is a nice pistol that, while pricier, is worth the money.
+The gun is ambidextrous right out of the box, great for those lefties!
+The FN is a nice pistol that is worth the money.

 The Walther PDP is an accurate, reliable, fun to run, and ergonomically very pleasing pistol.
 Overall, it’s a great gun!
 If you’re looking for a full-size pistol that isn’t the usual Sig or Glock, you can’t go wrong with the PDP.

 Add your own rating and help other Pew Pew users pick the right guns